CooperstoneLab/MS2extract/README.md

 ### Detecting masses

-The objective is to remove low intensity signals, you can detec masses by allowing normalization by the base peak and then filtering the signals by a minimum treshold, or detecting mass with the abolute signal intensity.
+The objective is to remove low intensity signals, you can detect masses by allowing normalization by the base peak and then filtering the signals by a minimum threshold, or detecting mass with the absolute signal intensity.

 Here, we will detect masses by normalization and with a minimum intensity of 1%